slack-ruby/slack-ruby-client/UPGRADING.md

 ### Upgrading to >= 0.16.0

+#### Removed Celluloid and Faye-Websocket Concurrency Support

+Concurrency support for `celluloid-io` and `faye-websocket` has been removed.
+If you are running a RealTime bot on Celluloid or Faye, you must upgrade to `async-websocket`.
+Please note that RealTime bots are deprecated by Slack, and we generally recommend you [migrate your classic, RealTime bot, to granular permissions](https://code.dblock.org/2020/11/30/migrating-classic-slack-ruby-bots-to-granular-permissions.html).

+See [#338](https://github.com/slack-ruby/slack-ruby-client/issues/338) for more information.

+#### Error Handling

 As of 0.16.0 `Faraday::Error` exceptions sans `Faraday::ClientError` are wrapped into `Slack::Web::Api::Errors::ServerError`, so if you're rescuing `Faraday::Error` — you should adjust your code to use `Slack::Web::Api::Errors::ServerError` and use `exception.cause` if underlying `Faraday::Error` is needed.

 See [README#other-errors](README.md#other-errors) and [#350](https://github.com/slack-ruby/slack-ruby-client/pull/350) for more information.